-In Downtown Health and Rehabilitation Center, 17.1% Percentage of Patients
+In Downtown Health and Rehabilitation Center, 18.39% of Patients

-This metric is a measure of the percentage of long-term stay residents who required additional assistance with activities of daily living over time.
-ADL's include activities such as dressing and continence.
+This is the percent of patients that needed additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-In Downtown Health and Rehabilitation Center, 16.36% Percentage of Residents
+In Downtown Health and Rehabilitation Center, 16.39% of Residents

-This tells you the percentage of residents that remained mobile levels over time.
-Optimizing mobility can be a good sign for residents' well-being.
+This indicates the percent of residents that maintained mobility over time.
+Preserving mobility is often a good sign for residents' health.

 This tells you the number of times residents are hospitalized per thousand days of patient care.